The Standard Model effective field theory at work: Standard Model effective field theory

 \subsubsection{Other bases}

 The Warsaw basis is of course only one viable choice of basis and other options are possible.
 Although the Warsaw basis is most commonly used, other bases can be of advantage when considering specific sets of observables.
 A~commonly adopted set of dimension-six operators in phenomenological analyses is the so-called strongly-interacting light Higgs (SILH) ``basis'' \cite{Giudice:2007fh}.
-However, although called basis, it does not represent a complete set at dimension six~\cite{Brivio:2017bnu}.
+However, although called basis, it does not represent a complete set at dimension six \cite{Brivio:2017bnu}.
 The same is also true for the HISZ basis \cite{Hagiwara:1993ck}.
 A~full and minimal basis, containing the operators of the original SILH set, was constructed in \cite{Elias-Miro:2013eta}, see also \cite{Contino:2013kra}.
+An extensive discussion about the basis choice in the SMEFT can be found in \cite{Passarino:2016saj}.

 The \textit{Green's basis} \cite{Gherardi:2020det} is another common set of SMEFT operators.
 Although constituting a complete set of operators, it is not a ``minimal'' basis as it contains redundancies.
 The Green's basis is an extension of the Warsaw basis by all the operators that are removed from the latter by the equations of motion.
 Therefore, the operators in the Green's basis are only independent under IBP but not under field redefinitions.
 This basis is often convenient for SMEFT matching computations.
 In functional matching the effective Lagrangian obtained by integrating out some heavy particles is usually in the Green's basis (up to IBP).
 Also the diagrammatic off-shell matching procedure involves the operators of this basis.
 (See Sec.~\ref{sec:matching} for more details.)
 The results from the matching computations in the Green's basis can then be converted to the minimal Warsaw basis using the basis reduction relations given in the appendix of \cite{Gherardi:2020det}.
+See also \cite{Ren:2022tvi} for a derivation of a Green's basis of the SMEFT at dimension eight.